nestorrente/erdiagram/README.md

 ## What is ERDiagram?

-_ERDiagram_ is a library for auto-generate the code of your entities and relationship.
+_ERDiagram_ is a library for auto-generate the code of your entities and relationships.
 It can generate SQL creation code (a.k.a. `GENERATE TABLE` statements) for your database and OOP classes' code for your application.